Everything You Need to Know About Marriott’s Voyage Program

 Meet Max.
 Max is entering their senior year of college as a Comms major and has no idea what’s happening post-graduation.
 Max wants to enter the workforce, to find a full-time, grown-up job, but has no idea where to apply.
 Max likes working with people and is *really* good at solving programs — they know this from their beloved side gig of working as a restaurant server — but is unsure of how those skills translate in the “real world.”

 Max has never considered hospitality as their full-time career (and between you and me, doesn’t even know that it’s a field of study), but at their college’s career fair runs into the Marriott table.
-A very enthusiastic and patient recruiter explains Voyage — a 12-month program for recent college grads that places them in one of hundreds of Marriott hotels around the country in a manager-level position with full pay and benefits, including paid relocation if they’re choosing to move away from home.
+A very enthusiastic and patient recruiter explains Voyage — a 12-month program for recent college grads that places them in one of hundreds of Marriott hotels around the country in a manager-level position with full pay and benefits, including a relocation bonus if they’re choosing to move away from home.

 Max is intrigued — could this be the perfect first step in Max’s career? — and heads back to their apartment and applies for the program.